 National Eat a Cranberry Day is today!
-Since today is also Thanksgiving, this is an easy way to celebrate cranberries.
-Cranberries are packed with antioxidents and nutrients.
+Traditionally served at Thanksgiving, cranberries are packed with antioxidants and nutrients.
 The berries release those nutrients best when they are raw, but they are definitely tart!
-Children could learn about the cranberry bouce test.
+Children could learn about the cranberry bounce test.

 Fibonacci Day is today!
 The mathematical Fibonacci Sequence is a pattern of numbers where the last two numbers are added to make the next number.
 So..
 1 + 1 = 2; 1 + 2 = 3; 2 + 3 = 5; 3+ 5 = 8; 5 + 8 = 13; 8 + 13 = 21; 13 + 21 = 34 and so on and on…